lopez-hector/ClassificationHistology/README.md

 ![Untitled](https://user-images.githubusercontent.com/65481379/206043074-614cf3e6-92df-4eb1-b6f7-ad6208a9c100.png)

 ## Saliency Maps
 Using the Grad-CAM method, coarse localization maps of the important regions in the histological images were identified.
 **Example Saliency Map for the Tumor Class**
 ![Tumor_SM](https://user-images.githubusercontent.com/65481379/207458265-6f31a730-6d71-45e0-aa9e-e8383a61edf7.png)

 ## Weighted Gradients Distribution
-The distribution of the weighted gradients for each unique class was explored, showing unique distrutions in weighted gradient magnitudes despite the absence of topological information in a flattened representation.
+The distribution of the weighted gradients for each unique class was explored.
+Unique distrutions in the normalized weighted gradient magnitudes were discovered, despite the absence of topological information in a flattened representation.
-**Example Histogram for the Tumor Class**
+**Example Histogram for the Tumor Class (counts vs. bin)**
 ![Tumor_MeanHistogram](https://user-images.githubusercontent.com/65481379/207458814-1e787c17-c575-42dc-93bc-8e21ab770d8f.png)

 ## ROC Curve Comparison